richardTowers/verify-tech-docs/source/documentation/saml/howsamlworks.md

     ![Diagram showing a SAML response signed by the hub.
 It contains an assertion signed by the Matching Service Adapter and encrypted for the government ](/documentation/saml/saml-step8.svg)
     * assertion signed by the Matching Service Adapter and encrypted for the government service

-1. The government service retrieves the user's record from the datastore.
+1. The government service gets the user's record from the datastore.
 This allows the government service to interact with the user.